What is Anxiety?

 Social anxiety disorder, for one, describes intense anxiety and fear over social situations due to the realities or possibilities of public scrutiny, humiliation, public embarrassment, or just social interaction in general.
 Panic disorders, another kind of anxiety disorder, consist of brief attacks of intense apprehension or terror that are triggered by stress, general fear, or irrational thoughts.
 Other kinds of anxiety disorders include agoraphobia, separation anxiety disorders, obsessive-compulsive disorder, and situational anxiety.

-There are many different approaches to treating anxiety disorders, all of which will depend on the specific case of the subject at hand.
+There are many different approaches to treating anxiety treatment, all of which will depend on the specific case of the subject at hand.
 Therapy is a first-line treatment, for its consistency and recurrence can help the person develop tools of their own in order to deal with a variety of different situations.
-Medications are also implemented as part of treatments, but since every person’s experience with anxiety will be different, it often takes a while to find the right medication dosage for a person.
-Due to the long-term effects of anxiety, it is recommended to seek help in order to keep it from interfering with one’s life in any serious way.
+Medications are also implemented as part of anxiety treatment, but since every person’s experience with anxiety will be different, it often takes a while to find the right medication dosage for a person.
+Due to the long-term effects of anxiety, it is recommended to seek professional anxiety treatment in order to keep it from interfering with one’s life in any serious way.